Millions of Americans are blasted by intense deep freeze -- some a lot more than others

 Wind and frigid temperatures are blasting millions of Americans along the East Coast this weekend, with some suffering through extreme lows.

 How extreme?
-Consider this: Mount Washington, the highest peak in the Northeast, saw winds of more than 90 mph swirl on Saturday with a temperature of minus 37 degrees and a wind chill of an unprecedented minus 93.
+Consider this: Mount Washington, the highest peak in the Northeast, saw winds of more than 90 mph on Saturday with a temperature of minus 37 degrees and a wind chill of an unprecedented minus 93.
 The New Hampshire chill zone ties Armstrong, Ontario, for second place as the coldest location in the world.

 “Take precautions to prevent frostbite while outdoors.”

-A “massive arctic air mass” pummeling a third of the country is slated continue through the weekend, according to the National Weather Service, before warmer temperatures arrive early next week.
+A “massive arctic air mass” pummeling a third of the country is slated to continue through the weekend, according to the National Weather Service, before warmer temperatures arrive early next week.
 Wind chill warnings continue for parts of Pennsylvania through Maine, where the wind chill could possibly hit minus 20, the NWS said.

 “Frigid temperatures and dangerous wind chills have enveloped much of the eastern U.S. this weekend,” NWS tweeted.
 “Take precautions to prevent frostbite while outdoors.”